JovanMihic99/basketball-tournament-app/README.md

 # Olympic Basketball Tournament Simulation App

-A Command Line Interface (CLI) application built with Node.js to simulate an Olympic-style basketball tournament.
-This app handles match scheduling, group stages, and exhibition matches for teams.
+The **Basketball Tournament App** simulates an Olympic-style basketball tournament, featuring a group stage followed by an elimination phase.
+It simulates matches, ranks teams, and generates tournament results based on factors like team strength, match outcomes, and exhibition data.

 ## Table of Contents
 - [Features](#features)